graphql-java-kickstart/graphql-java-servlet/README.md

 # Usage

 The servlet supports the following request formats:
+* GET request to `../schema.json`: Get the result of an introspection query.
-* GET request with query parameters:
+* GET request with query parameters (query only, no mutation):
     * query
     * operationName (optional)
     * variables (optional)